MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows-azure-guest-agent.md

 **Analysis**

-This is most likely caused by lack of permissions on the Crypto folders for the SYSTEM account.
-Collecting a Procmon trace while restarting the GA services (RDAgent / WindowsAzureGuestAgent) should exhibit some "Access Denied" errors.
+This is most likely caused by a lack of permissions on the Crypto folders for the SYSTEM account.
+Collecting a Procmon trace while restarting the GA services (RDAgent or WindowsAzureGuestAgent) should exhibit some "Access Denied" errors.

 **Solution**